-This is one of those questions that I get asked over and over so I thought a page about it on my website would help.
+This is one of those questions about hypnosis that I get asked over and over so I thought a page about it on my website would help.

 If you are short of time the quick answer is "yes, hypnotherapy does work" but there is a 'but'.
 Let me explain.